 Help Scout’s reporting tools help you turn a stream of customer conversations into usable insights.
 Understand your customers better than ever by answering questions like:

-Which types of question are we best at answering, and which are associated with lower customer satisfaction?
+- Which types of questions are we best at answering, and which are associated with lower customer satisfaction?

 Shared inboxes don’t scale